 Only a Veteran UN NATO Canada's daughter can wear this patch.

-They can, if they so which it, be given the Supporters patch
+They can, if they so wish it, be given the Supporters patch instead.

 RULES TO BECOME A SUPPORTER